 Options in storing your motorcycle without a garage

-If your stuck in a position where you do have to parking your motorcycle outside all is not lost.
+If you’re stuck in a position where you do have to park your motorcycle outside all is not lost.

 I’ll detail each of these options in the article, but here’s the quick list of options that are available to you.

-These options run from being pretty straightforward to using a lot creativity (to say the least!).
+These options run from being pretty straightforward to using a lot of creativity (to say the least!).